upstash/email-analysis-agent/README.md

 ## Setup Instructions

+For more detailed setup guide, see the [related blog post](https://upstash.com/blog/email-analysis-agent).

 ### 1. Set Environment Variables

 This application uses **Resend** to send emails and **DeepSeek** for LLMs.
 To run the application, you need the following environment variables in the `.env` file.